Cats are known for their cleanliness, so it's understandable why any cat owner would be concerned by contrary behavior such as rolling in dirt.

 9. To Communicate

-Since cats won’t talk and tell you exactly what they want, they’ll use signs like rolling in dirt to get your attention.
+Since your furry friend won’t talk and tell you exactly what they want, they’ll use signs like rolling around in dirt to get your attention.
 This sign is usually accompanied by another sign.

 For instance, if your cat is rolling in dirt while twitching their tail, he/she may very well be sleepy.
 If the rolling happens near you, he/she may be inviting you for a belly rub.
 It may also be a sign that he/she needs a bath.